riteshkr7578/calculator/README.md

 # calculator
-A simple calculator using html, css &amp; JavaScript
+A simple calculator using html, css and JavaScript.

+# purpose
+This Calculator was made during my internship at InternPe.